-The program focuses on data mining, modeling, and analytics, aiming to resolve complex problems, ensuring improved business decisions through a proficiency with tools such as SAS, Python, Bitbucket, GitHub, and R. The program aims to empower you with the tools to gather, process, and examine data to glean valuable insights that generate high business value across industries, and equip you with some of the most in-demand business skills globally and in the US.
+The MS in Business Analytics program focuses on data mining, modeling, and analytics, aiming to resolve complex problems, ensuring improved business decisions through a proficiency with tools such as SAS, Python, Bitbucket, GitHub, and R. The program aims to empower you with the tools to gather, process, and examine data to glean valuable insights that generate high business value across industries, and equip you with some of the most in-demand business skills globally and in the US.
 Through this program you will acquire the strong analytical skills required in an increasingly data-driven business world.

 This program will provide the students with the analytical and leadership skills to master the use of data to improve and apply strategic business decisions.
 For over 25 years, the Richard DeVos Graduate School of Management at Northwood University has prepared students for success as global business leaders.
 DeVos students develop critical thinking skills through problem-solving and collaboration rather than lectures and memorization.
 Our faculty have real industry experience that they use to guide class discussions and real-world case studies.